Empiria/matador/readme.rst

 Matador
 =======

-A change management tool for Agresso systems.
+A change management tool for Unit4 Business World (formerly Agresso Business World) systems.

 Documentation at http://matador.readthedocs.org/

+* Represent all changes to your system as scripts within a matador project

+* Capture the full history of changes to those scripts within a modern version control system

+* Deploy changes to any number of ABW environments with complete confidence that the end effect is identical